ory/sdk/clients/client/php/docs/Api/FrontendApi.md

 # Ory\Client\FrontendApi

+Endpoints used by frontend applications (e.g. Single-Page-App, Native Apps, Server Apps, ...) to manage a user&#39;s own profile.

 All URIs are relative to https://playground.projects.oryapis.com, except if the operation defines another base path.

 | Method | HTTP request | Description |